hiruthicShaSS/eduserveMinimal/README.md

     python main.py
     ```

+    **Google Drive method:**

-    #### This script require client_secret.json file which can be attained from [Google Developer Console](https://stackoverflow.com/questions/40136699/using-google-api-for-python-where-do-i-get-the-client-secrets-json-file-from).
+    This script require client_secret.json file which can be attained from [Google Developer Console](https://stackoverflow.com/questions/40136699/using-google-api-for-python-where-do-i-get-the-client-secrets-json-file-from).
 If you have dedicated cloud storage please use that, with GDrive you need to give permission every time the script executes.

-    *If you are gnna use different storage solution you dont need this step and you can modify the code on the file [eduserve.py](/eduserve.py) on line [136](https://github.com/hiruthic2002/eduserveMinimal/blob/86bb401677be61f684c0f3a8b33fe0cbbe54adfb/eduserve.py#L136)*
+    *If you are gonna use different storage solution you dont need this step and you can modify the code on the file [eduserve.py](/eduserve.py) below the 'upload' function*

     *This create's a file called 'datadump.json' which contains the eduserve data.*
     *This is a one time process*

-    - Uplodad this file to your [Google Drive](https://drive.google.com/drive/u/0/my-drive).
+    - Uplodad this file to your [Google Drive](https://drive.google.comdrive/u/0/my-drive).
     - Right click on the uploaded file and click 'Get link' and change the access to 'Anyone with the link' and copy the link.
-    - Paste the sharing link on the value of 'sharingLink' key in 'config.json' file.
+    - Paste the sharing link on the value of 'sharingLink' key in 'config json' file.
     - [Generate](https://sites.google.com/site/gdocs2direct/home) direct download link.
-    - Copy the direct download link and paste it in the app in User -> Settings -> Update cloud link.

 3. ### Automation